-Adult Wellbeing – Mark Purvis
+Adult Social Care and Wellbeing – Mark Purvis

 Mark Purvis was re-elected to the College ward in Ashington which he has represented for the last six years.
 He hopes to carry on with the work he has done so far and has plans to do much more to make the College ward a safer and better place to live for all residents.
 He works full time for the NHS in mental health and he is staff side chair and also branch secretary for his local branch of Unison.
 He is a season ticket holder for Newcastle United and more recently a season ticket holder for Newcastle Thunder rugby league team.
 He is also interested in reading non fiction historical books, walking and a bit of bird watching.

-Business – Lynne Grimshaw
+Corporate Finance and Regeneration – Lynne Grimshaw